modio/modio-docs/public/en-us/modio/road-to-launch.md

 ## Choose your features

 As you test your game, you may want to explore some of our [UGC Features](/features).
 These are designed to make sure you get the most out of your UGC experience.
-Things like the Embeddable Hub, a browser-based UGC hub that can be customized to suit your brand; Monetization, enabling users to sell premium mods; or Multiplayer functionality, to ensure UGC is experienced by all users in the same game.
+Things like the Embed Hub, which can be customized to suit your brand; Monetization, enabling users to sell premium mods; or Multiplayer functionality, to ensure UGC is experienced by all users in the same game.

 ## Test with Preview System